 When these rooms are not reserved for events, the campus community is welcome to use the space for informal gatherings, studying, small meetings and hanging out!

 Room 105: The DEC’s multipurpose room.
 Furniture in this room can be arranged in a variety of styles including auditorium style, classroom, or your discretion.
 All furniture is on wheels and can be moved by users of the room.
-At this time, gatherings in this space cannot exceed 49 attendees per fire code.
+During non-pandemic itmes, gatherings in this space cannot exceed 355 attendees per fire code.
 Pictures are available below to assist in understanding space set-up.

 Addendum to Facilities Terms and Conditions